-‘Virtual Captive’ is a very new model of outsourcing and globalization that brings the best of every existing model in outsourcing.
+‘Virtual Captive’ is an innovative model of outsourcing and globalization that brings the best of every existing model in outsourcing.
 This model is still nascent and yet to be understood by those who only know and practice the only two ways of globalization and outsourcing: Traditional outsourcing and company-owned captives.

 After understanding the fast-changing business ecosystem, the key factors that have emerged in favor of ‘Virtual Captive’ models have been the rapid growth of startup ecosystem globally that has given rise to small and mid-sized technology-driven companies that see no geographical boundaries for their business expansion.

 ScrumStart team surveyed several CXOs from outsourcing companies and IT executives from the captive and outsourcing companies by asking them some questions.
 It comes out very clearly that the most compelling factor for outsourcing and offshoring in the form of captive companies has been cost and continues to be that.
 All other factors happen only with cost advantage taken care.
 This fact was demonstrated in detail on our white paper.

 The whitepaper discussed in detail as to why traditional outsourcing and company-owned captives are not the best solutions for small and medium-sized global companies.
 While a lot of small and mid-sized companies have opened captives and have traditional outsourcing, most of them surveyed in this new paper have obvious issues that clearly indicates the suboptimal level of outcomes in the existing two models for such companies.